jischr/sharedsignals/openid-caep-interoperability-profile-1_0.md

 --- abstract
-This document defines an interoperability profile for implementations of the Shared Signals Framework (SSF) {{SSF}} and the Continuous Access Evaluation Profile (CAEP) {{CAEP}}.
-This also profiles The OAuth 2.0 Authorization Framework {{RFC6749}} usage in the context of the SSF framework.
-The interoperability profile is organized around use-cases that improve security of authenticated sessions.
-It specifies certain optional elements from within the SSF and CAEP specifications as being required to be supported in order to be considered as an interoperable implementation.
+This document defines an interoperability profile for implementations of the Shared Signals Framework ({{SSF}}) and the Continuous Access Evaluation Profile ({{CAEP}}).
+It specifies required attributes for SSF endpoints, how to use OAuth 2.0 {{RFC6749}} for their authorization, and the core use cases to improve security of authenticated sessions.
+When implemented, the profile enables seamless interoperability between SSF Transmitters and Receivers.

-Interoperability between SSF and CAEP, leveraging OAuth {{RFC6749}} provides greater assurance to implementers that their implementations will work out of the box with others.

 --- middle

 # Introduction {#introduction}

-SSF and CAEP together enable improved session security outcomes.
-This specification defines the minimum required features from SSF and CAEP that an implementation MUST offer in order to be considered as an interoperable implementation.
-This document defines specific use cases.
-An implementation MAY support only a subset of the use cases defined herein, and SHALL be considered an interoperable implementation for the specific use-cases it supports.
-The following use-cases are considered as a part of this specification:

-Session Revocation
-: A SSF Transmitter or Receiver is able to respectively generate or respond to the CAEP session-revoked event

-Credential Change
-: A SSF Transmitter or Receiver is able to respectively generate or respond to the CAEP credential-change event
+The Shared Signals Framework enables sharing of Security Event Tokens (SETs)
+{{RFC8417}} between cooperating peers.
+When combined with Continuous Access Evaluation Profile ({{CAEP}}) to share events such as Session Revocation and Credential Change, implementations can greatly improve their session and security outcomes.

+The CAEP Interoperability Profile outlines the minimum required features that implementations must offer in order to be considered compliant and to achieve interoperability.
+It describes specific use cases with CAEP session-revoked and credential-change events.
+Support for all use cases listed herein is not required in order to be considered compliant with this profile.
+An implementation can choose specific use cases to support.

+The following specifications are profiled in this document:

+* Shared Signals Framework {{SSF}}
+* Continuous Access Evaluation Profile ({{CAEP}})
+* OAuth 2.0 {{RFC6749}}

 ## Notational Conventions